Our Team

 Melissa Kremer, PsyD

-In addition to the trauma work she does with Idaho Neuropsychology, PLLC, she is currently the Telemental Health Program Manager at the Boise VAMC, and has been there since 2011.
+Before joining Idaho Neuropsychology, PLLC, she was the Telemental Health Program Manager at the Boise VAMC.
 She enjoys teaching and supervising trainees ranging across disciplines, and is an adjunct faculty member at Northwest Nazarene University.
 She volunteers with several organizations in the Treasure Valley.

 Amy Taylor, MS